Adolf Hyła: Biography

 Hyła was born in Biala, the son of Józef and Salomea.
 His brother, Antoni (1908–1975), was a sculptor.
-Adolf attended school in Kraków from 1903–1912, then was a pupil at the Jesuit School in Chyrów, where he obtained his school leaving certificate in 1917.
+Adolf attended school in Kraków from 1903 to 1912, then was a pupil at the Jesuit School in Chyrów, where he obtained his school leaving certificate in 1917.
 He went on to study painting with Jacek Malczewski.
-Between 1918–1920 his studies were interrupted by intermittent service in the Polish Army.
+Between 1918 and 1920 his studies were interrupted by intermittent service in the Polish Army.
 Around that time he worked in the office of the National Kilimkarni.
 In 1922, he studied art history and philosophy at the Jagiellonian University.
 He gained his two Fine Arts teaching certificates, first in Kraków in 1930, then in 1936 at the Craft Institute in Warsaw.

-He first became an art teacher in a high school in Będzin, then between 1920–1948, he taught crafts in various secondary schools in Kraków.
+He first became an art teacher in a high school in Będzin, then between 1920 and 1948, he taught crafts in various secondary schools in Kraków.
 Hyła taught drawing and craftwork at the Mikołaj Kopernik Private School, around 1934.
 Hyła died in Kraków at the age of 68.